kwaldenphd/pandas-intro/README.md

 - Uses an isin statement to filter rows in the DataFrame
 - Selects specific rows and columns

-Q11: Using the DataFrame you created for Q5 (and used in Q10), write code that executes AT LEAST ONE of the following tasks.
+Q7B: Write your modified `DataFrame` from Q7A to a `.csv` file.
 Your answer for these items should include a Python program + comments that document process and explain your code.

+Q8A: Using the DataFrame you created for Q5 (and used in Q7), write code that executes AT LEAST ONE of the following tasks.
+Your answer for these items should include a Python program + comments that document process and explain your code.

 - Removes duplicate rows
 - Removes rows with missing values
 - Fills missing values using .fillna, ffill, or bfill

+Q8B: Write your modified `DataFrame` from Q11A to a `.csv` file.
+Your answer for these items should include a Python program + comments that document process and explain your code.